rune/rune/docs/docs/how-it-works/existing-game.md

 # Setting up existing game

-In case you are porting an existing game, these are the recommended ways to set it up in descending order of preference:

-1. Using the Rune game template and copying your code on top of it.
+In case you are porting an existing game to Rune you can use the `rune-games-cli` to generate the game template and copy your code on top of it or use a manual standalone setup.
-2. Adding Vite Rune plugin to an already existing vite project.
-3. Manual standalone setup.
+We strongly recommend to go with the first approach, as it will take care of all the necessary boilerplate out of the box & provide a better development experience.

 ## Using Rune game template.